-The Associate of Science degree is designed for students planning to transfer credits to a baccalaureate degree program at a four-year Oregon public university.
-It allows more freedom in course selection than the Associate of Arts Oregon Transfer Degree, but does not guarantee that the student will be accepted as having completed all lower division comprehensive and General Education requirements for a baccalaureate degree.
+The Associate of Science Oregon Transfer degree is for students who are interested in transferring to a four-year degree program at an Oregon public university.
+You have more freedom in choosing courses than in the Associate of Arts Oregon Transfer Degree.
+It is not guaranteed that you will have completed all of the General Education requirements for the university.